okera/public-docs/content/topics/ClusterAdmin.md

 This command is used to scale a cluster up or down in size.
 Okera manages the underlying machines life cycle by launching new ones, and terminating scaled down ones, as required.
+For clusters that are running on AWS ASGs, Okera will update the ASGs configuration and that will trigger the launching or termination of EC2 instances.
+The Deployment Manager master will observe this change and adjust the cluster membership accordingly.

 > **Note:** The cluster must have been created using either the `--launchScript` or `--clusterLaunchScript` options.